 IPage will provide a free domain name for the first year you use their service.
 Therefore, a charge of $15 will be withheld from the total amount refunded to pay the cost of the domain name.
 The good news is that you will continue to control the domain name, and you will be able to transfer it to a different hosting business in another location or “point” the domain in that direction.

 Most of HostPapa’s hosting plans come with a 30-day money-back guarantee, which is expected in the business.
 In addition, they’ll happily assist you in migrating an existing website from another provider with minimal downtime.
 In addition, the first year’s domain name registration is free.
 However, this only applies when you join them for a minimum of one year.

 Help is available to customers of iPage via an online help desk and a ticketing system.
 If you want to attempt to resolve the problem fast on your own, they provide instructions for you to use.
 Aside from that, they provide help by phone and chat as well.
 After clicking to test their chat assistance in the afternoon, the customer service representative entered the conversation immediately.

 The client area provided by HostPapa is straightforward.
-You will be able to manage your profile and your domains, services, websites, and billing options from that location.
-In general, anything that has to do with your hosting account may be done from there.
+You can manage your profile, domains, services, websites, and billing options from that location.
+Anything that has to do with your hosting account may be done from there.

 HostPapa started great, giving quick website loading speed and uptime.
 In addition, their customer service representatives are well-versed and kind.

-iPage’s cost is among the lowest, and they offer pretty decent customer care.
+iPage’s cost is among the lowest, offering decent customer care.
 Unfortunately, some of their other performance indicators don’t fair as well.